martbhell/wasthereannhlgamelastnight/README.md

 The schedule used by this web site is stored in the backend.

-As an admin you can update it manually or configure a <a href="gcloud.md">cronjob</a>:
+As an admin you can update it manually or configure a <a href="gcloud.md">cronjob</a>.
+It will send an e-mail with schedule changes outside playoffs.

 What about regular season and playoffs?
 ==================================================